-Ross County is in a high level of community transmission.
+Ross County is in a low community level.

 The CDC and the Ohio Department of health have updated COVID-19 quarantine and isolation guidelines.
 The flow chart is for what to do for an exposure to someone with COVID-19.
 Regardless of vaccination status or symptoms, anyone who tests positive for COVID-19 must isolate for at least 5 days.
 If symptoms are improving, isolation may end on the sixth day following either symptom onset or a positive COVID-19 test if the person consistently wears a mask for the next five days.
 The Ohio Department of Health has also updated K-12 school quarantine guidance including “mask to stay” and “test to play” timelines accordingly.